SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-brains-of-your-company/rule.md

 ### How an annual brainstorming day works

 At an annual brainstorming day, employees are invited to share their ideas, give feedback, and pick the best one to work on.
-The benefits of brainstorming are <br>   [well understood](https://raybourn.com/the-5-benefits-of-brainstorming/), but in order to focus the productivity on something useful, it is important to have a system for suggesting, voting, and working on ideas.
+The benefits of brainstorming are
+   [well understood](https://raybourn.com/the-5-benefits-of-brainstorming/), but in order to focus the productivity on something useful, it is important to have a system for suggesting, voting, and working on ideas.